ITRS-Group/cordial/tools/gateway-reporter/README.md

     If any reports in either CSV or XLSX files would result in no rows then do not include the file or sheet, respectively.

+  * `show-empty-samplers` - Default `true`

+    If samplers would not otherwise create a row in the report (e.g. an FKM with no File/Sources in the XML) then insert a placeholder so that the report can be used to identify misconfigured samplers.

+    Also see the `empty` configuration key, to customise the text in these rows, for reports below.

+    ⚠️ Note that there is no support for Sampler Includes at this time, and any Sampler that is seen as empty may in fact be part of a Sampler Includes configuration - for FKM, Disk, Processes and Win-Services plugins.

   * `formats`

     The `formats` section controls which report files are created and the filename, under the `output.directory`, to create.
 To disable a report use an empty filename (e.g. `""`).
 If a format is an absolute path then the `directory` value is ignored.